DanielJohnston/techtest-api-for-xml-storage/README.md

 Standard Ruby naming syntax is to use snake_case.
 The XML fields are all in camelCase.
 [Building on this example](https://stackoverflow.com/questions/17240106/what-is-the-best-way-to-convert-all-controller-params-from-camelcase-to-snake-ca), I added [an initializer that transformed params from camelCase to snake_case](config/initializers/xml_param_key_transform.rb).
 This works for POST but not for e.g. GET, so would need to be taken into account if future development introduced further actions to the vocabulary.

 For authentication, the spec requested simple authentication via e.g. an API key.
+This is yet to be implemented.

 ## Installation and running